fstevenm/Game-Project-TrueOrFalse/README.md

 There are two different program code files.
 The first, we just have to choose true or false by clicking the 'check' or 'cross'.
 The second one is a game with blank boxes to type in true or false answers.
 You can choose which one to use to play.
 I prefer the first one.

 You can use your own music (.wav) to replace 'main.wav' in the program code in def main().
-I can't upload the music I'm using because the file is too big.
+I can't upload my 'main.wav' music because the file is too big.

 	def bermain():